keunwoochoi/music-auto_tagging-keras/README.md

 Music auto-tagger using keras

 # WARNING!
+Alternatives available

-* IF YOU WANT A TAGGER, look at
+* IF YOU WANT A TAGGER, please also look at
   - [compact_cnn](https://github.com/keunwoochoi/music-auto_tagging-keras/tree/master/compact_cnn)
 * IF YOU WANT A FEATURE EXTRACTOR, lookg at either
   - [compact_cnn](https://github.com/keunwoochoi/music-auto_tagging-keras/tree/master/compact_cnn)